23/04/2025

 Therefore, through the Association, in addition to disseminating and raising awareness about what it means to live with this pathology, a support network has been created for patients in order to be a reference site to turn to when there is a diagnosis that, as usual in this type of rare diseases, involves a total and absolute uncertainty.
 On their website, and its creation in 2008, they share all kinds of links of interest, both at a medical and social level (such as, for example, governmental aid or medical guides).

-Patricia, Sonia and Alejandro agree on the importance of making visible the daily struggle of those who suffer from Fibrodysplasia Ossificans Progressiva.
-"It is crucial to talk more about our reality.
-What seems simple to many, for us is a constant battle," Patricia concludes.
-Both emphasize that, in addition to medical advances, a change in social awareness and greater empathy towards people with disabilities is necessary.
-"Society must understand our needs," they conclude.
+Patricia, Sonia, and Alejandro all agree on the importance of raising awareness about the daily struggles of those living with Progressive Osifying Fibrodysplasia.
+“It’s crucial to talk more about our reality.
+What seems simple to many is a constant battle for us,” concludes Patricia.
+They all emphasize that, in addition to medical advances, a shift in social awareness and greater empathy toward people with disabilities is needed.
+“Society must understand our needs,” they conclude.